mrahma04/gcp/README.md

 Various GCP-related Infrastructure as Code (IAC) projects.

 Deployment Manager has two components.

-A configuration YAML file and a resource templates which can be written in Python on Jinja.
+* A configuration YAML file
+* Resource template files that  can be written in Python on Jinja.